1.75m In Feet And Inches

 Deeper Dive: Understanding the Conversion Factors

 The conversion factor of 3.28084 feet per meter isn't arbitrary.
 It's derived from the original definitions of the meter and the yard (from which the foot is derived).
-Historically, the meter was defined as one ten-millionth of the distance from the North Pole to the Equator along a meridian passing through Paris.
+In practice, historically, the meter was defined as one ten-millionth of the distance from the North Pole to the Equator along a meridian passing through Paris.
 The yard, on the other hand, had a less precise historical definition, leading to slight variations over time.
 The current definitions are based on the speed of light and are highly precise.
 The slight discrepancy in the conversion factor reflects the historical differences in these definitions.

 Practical Applications of the Conversion